Subscription Modal Banner

 On the other hand, avoid asking for a higher salary during these times and wait for a better time:

-• When your company has had a recent layoff or any sign it's going through a slump
+• When your company has had a recent layoff or shows signs it's going through a slump

 • You missed your performance goals or screwed up in your job